Master Moisturizing: Combination Skin Tutorial

 Incorporating Treatments and Serums

 Layer your products from thinnest to thickest consistency.
-Serums go on first, followed by your moisturiser.
-If you're using treatments like retinoids or acids, apply them before your moisturiser to help buffer any potential irritation.
+Serums go on first, followed by your moisturizer.
+If you're using treatments like retinoids or acids, apply them before your moisturizer to help buffer any potential irritation.

 Troubleshooting Common Issues